GPRACF Frequently Asked Questions

-Animals surrendered by their owners are subject to an “owner surrender fee” of $100 throughout the region and $150 for the City.
+Animals surrendered by their owners are subject to an “owner surrender fee” of $150.
 If applicable, there may also be an out-of-area fee.

 Charges for animal reclaims from the Pound are $50 for the first visit, $100 for the second visit and $150 for each subsequent visit.
 There is also a daily kennel fee of $25.

 City animals reclaimed may also be subject to the payment of a fine that is attached to municipal tags.
 For more information on municipal tags and fines associated with animal control, please contact City Enforcement at 780-830-5790.

 In certain cases, surrender fees are not charged for animals taken in by Shelter Services.
 These situations include while owners are in the hospital, arrested on a warrant, or for women at the Odyssey House.

 Pending a vet check, deworming, microchipping and any necessary vaccinations, surrendered animals are placed for adoption immediately after arriving at the Animal Care Facility.